 If you have Thrombocytosis from a bone marrow disorder, the bone marrow overproduces the cells that make up the platelets and releases too many platelets into the blood.

-Therefore, if the results of your blood tests reveal a high platelet count, it is important that your doctor determine if you have primary or secondary thrombocytosis.
+Therefore, if your blood tests reveal a high platelet count, your doctor must determine if you have primary or secondary Thrombocytosis.

 The causes include: